 Possibly a reference to Satan, given what Paul says in verse 15.

-Some Bible versions read into the context that follows in verse 18 and they say the church should double the minister’s salary, or at least give them a bonus (Contemporary English Version, New Living Version).
+Some Bible versions read into the context that follows in verse 18 and they say the church should double the minister’s salary, or at least give them a bonus (Contemporary English Bible, New Living Translation).

 See Luke 10:7.

 People in Paul’s day believed that wine could help a sick person get better.
 The father of medicine, Hippocrates (about 480-370 BC) wrote, “Wine is an appropriate item for people, both for the healthy body and for the ailing person.”